-Mapping (JMI) and Localization (WAI) are key ingredients for autonomous vehicles to perform any task in real-world operations.
-Creating a map of the environment requires a skillset to get a global position similar to what a GPS provides.
+Mapping/SLAM (JMI) and Localization (WAI) are key ingredients for autonomous vehicles to perform any task in real-world operations.
+Creating a map (SLAM) of the environment requires a skillset to get a global position similar to what a GPS provides.
 The technology works without any structural support or changing the operating area.
 Mapping large areas can be achieved in a few steps, and the localization outputs stable high accuracy results even in challenging situations.
 As localization depends on a well-calibrated sensor setup and meets client expectations of accuracy and speed, we have set a minimum configuration for specific tasks.
 The modular software supports a wide range of standard sensors and combinations.

 Tasks: Indoor/Outdoor Localization in 2D (x, y, theta) or 3D (x, y, z, yaw, pitch, roll)

 Sensors: LIDAR (Ouster, Velodyne, SICK, …), Depth Camera (Intel Realsense, Azure Kinect, …), Inertial Measurement Units